 Most would think that whipping more air into a yogurt means there is less room for calories and all the other unwanted bad guy ingredients.
 Unfortunately, this rendition of a “healthier” yogurt is made with mono and diglycerides.
 These additives are more often associated with artery-clogging trans-fats.

 Yoplait Greek 100

 You may have heard that Greek yogurt was good for you, but that’s not always the case.
 Exhibit A: Yoplait’s Greek 100.
 Sure, it has 15 grams of protein, but you’ll also be consuming a slew of bad-for-you artificial sweeteners and fructose: the sugar experts directly associate with fatty liver disease.

 Smoothies and Shakes

 These easy grab-and-go breakfasts are a total bust when compared to smoothies you can make at home.
-Most store-bought renditions are high in calories, high in sugar, and are missing many of the vitamins you would get from your homemade drinks.
-And unlike the smoothies made out of ingredients you grab out of
+Most store-bought renditions are high in calories, high in sugar, and are missing many of the satiating macronutrients (like protein or healthy fats) you would get from your homemade drinks with ingredients like yogurt, peanut butter, or protein powder.

 Naked Pure Fruit Pomegranate Blueberry

 We love smoothies that are flat-belly-friendly.
 Sadly, this drink crafted by naked just doesn’t make the cut.
 With a whopping 61 grams of sugar and a slacking 2 grams of protein — you’d be better off whizzing some yogurt and berries in your blender at home.

 Much to our disappointment, this “Strawberry & Blueberry” drink doesn’t have any fruit in it at all.
 In fact, the only fruit ingredient is used for coloring.